domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Sous les paves, la plage!
 (Under the cobblestones, the beach.) --May '68 Slogan (see: Wikipedia\May 1968 Events in France\Slogans and Graffiti)

 They can be a great people, Kal-El; they wish to be.
-They only lack the program to show them the way. --Gordon Clark, Fictional Character, Halt and Catch Fire, S2E3
+They only lack the program to show them the way. --Gordon Clark, Fictional Character, Halt and Catch Fire, S2E3, re Sonaris

 In chess, it's called "zugzwang" when the only viable move...is not to move. --Nemo Nobody, Fictional Character, Mr. Nobody (before ellipsis: aged 9; after: aged 118)